 Both types of shunt lead to less efficient circulation and an overload of cardiac chambers.
 The severity of symptoms is mostly determined by the volume of shunted blood.

-Focusing on ASD it is observed that flow through the defect occurs in both systole and diastole.
-Usually, a shunt is predominantly left to right, but common scenario includes transient right-to-left shunts.
+Focusing on ASD, it is observed that blood flow through the defect occurs in both systole and diastole.
+Usually, a shunt is predominantly left to right, but a common scenario includes transient right-to-left shunts.
 The main part of the shunt flow occurs during diastole, leaving blood in each atrium one of the two alternative pathways: either following the anatomical route through the ipsilateral AV valve direction or passing through the ASD and filling the opposite atrium and ventricle.

-The shunt direction during diastole in ASD is dependent on differences in the compliance and the capacity of the ventricles.
+The shunt direction during diastole in ASD is dependent on differences in the compliance and capacity of the ventricles.